-Democracy is immeasurably advanced when political leaders representing nations throughout the world meet to learn about one another and share ideas.
+Democracy is greatly advanced when political leaders, representing nations throughout the world, meet to learn about one another and share ideas.

-To this end, SLLF has established a global network bringing leaders together to study and discuss issues of mutual interest and to forge new partnerships and friendships.

-In 1985, the State Legislative Leaders Foundation held its first international program in West Berlin, Germany.
-At the time it was a new experiment for us.
+To this end, SLLF brings leaders in many countries together to discuss issues of mutual interest, and to forge new partnerships and friendships.
+We held our first such program in 1985, in West Berlin.
+It was an experiment for us.
 Would there be value in linking US state legislative leaders with political leaders in another democracy?
-What would they talk about and what would they take away from these meetings?
+What would the leaders talk about, and what would they take away?

 Today, SLLF is moving confidently to open new lines of communication and cooperation with political and business leaders in all corners of the globe.
-In addition to Europe, initiatives are underway in Asia, Africa and South America.
+In addition to Europe, initiatives are underway in Asia, Africa, and South America.

 #39. to enhance sub-national exchanges and cooperation between China and the U.S., the Chinese People’s Association for Friendship with Foreign Countries and the U.S. State Legislative Leaders Foundation reached consensus on establishing the China-U.S. Sub-national Legislatures Exchange Mechanism, and plan to co-host the First China-U.S. Sub-national Legislatures Cooperation Forum in 2016.